-Participants were recruited by a pulmonary rehabilitation nurse to a new community singing group for the purposes of this study.
+We recruited participants to a new community singing group for the purposes of this study.
 Patients were eligible for the study if they had COPD or other chronic lung disease, if they had completed an 8-week, hospital-based pulmonary rehabilitation programme, and if they were attending a weekly maintenance community pulmonary rehabilitation exercise class.
-We placed no restrictions on the age, severity of disease, cognitive impairments or comorbidities of participants.
+We placed no restrictions on the age, severity of disease, cognitive impairments, or co-morbidities of participants.